Bezmiâlem Sultan: Early years

 Bezmiâlem was a lady of deep religious conviction, and benevolent nature.
 She belonged to the Naqshbandi, a major Sunni spiritual order of Sufism.
 She was a believer, and follower of the Indian Muhammad Jan (died 1850).
 Muhammad Jan was active as of the 1830s and succeeded in gaining many followers in Istanbul.
-She also taught the orthodox principles of the Naqshbandi to Abdulmejid.
+She also taught the orthodox principles of the Naqshbandi to Abdulmecid.

 Like Valide Sultan, she favored Georgian Circassians like herself in choosing consorts for her son.